some100/bootmgr-rs/bootmgr-rs-ratatui/README.md

 # Licensing

 This frontend is licensed under the MIT license.
-However, with the `windows` feature enabled for `bootmgr-rs-core`, the binary will be licensed under GPLv2 or later.
+However, with the `windows_bcd` feature enabled for `bootmgr-rs-core`, the binary will be licensed under GPLv2 or later.